Understanding Spring Coil Systems

 First and foremost, innersprings, in general, are among the longest lasting parts of a mattress and will outlast most polyurethane and memory foams as the support core of your mattress ages.

 Although there is a wide variety of different innerspring mattress designs, the coils used inside them can be grouped into four main categories.
 These are Bonnell coils, Pocket coils, Offset coils and Continuous coils.

 Amongst these different types of coils, there’s a wide difference in how well they shape themselves to an individual body profile and help the comfort layers of the mattress form a deeper cradle to relieve pressure around the body.
-Let’s dive in to these four types of coils!
+Let’s dive into these four types of spring coil systems!

 Types of Coils

 Pocket coils are individually-enclosed and function independently from one another.
 Unlike the other types of coils, pocket coils are not connected to each other with any type of wire.
 Because they work independently, they’re most effective at “body contouring,” or forming a cradle around the body.
 Each spring adjusts on its own to perfectly support your body in any sleeping position.
 Pocket coils are typically found in medium-to-high-priced mattresses as they are the most expensive type of coil to manufacture.
 Think the Beautyrest black line or an “online only” industry disrupter like WinkBeds.
 Pocket coils are kept together through the use of fabric “pockets” which are joined together (rather than the coils themselves being joined).
 These pockets have more independent movement, giving Pocket coils their greater “shape conforming” ability.